 Early cultural influences stretch from Italy and Germany to Portugal, to Atlanta, Wisconsin, New Orleans, the Dominican Republic, New York, Ohio, Virginia, Florida and more.
 City after city, the one consistent element in my life was nature and landscape.
 Nature’s patterns mixed with organic architectural elements surface spontaneously and suggest shapes, structures, forms, or colors.
 I choose personal materials on hand at home or in the studio, some new, some old, and some lost but rediscovered.
 They are layered one on the other, over and over again, just as my life experiences have been collected - one over the other, over the other.
 The works, with their materials and artifacts, become constructions that are testaments to time and place.
 The union is not perfect.
 Rough edges, pencil sketch lines, paint drips, oozing glues, and the occasional fingerprint are natural to the process and left undisturbed.
 Materials are manipulated, deconstructed, and reassembled, intermixing and collaborating, all working to come together as one identity.

-Simmons-Jimenez’s work reflects the complexities, far from equilibrium, between man and nature.
-Her broad vocabulary of materials, marks, shapes, and forms, that I deliberately allow to encroach and interact, pushing and pulling the surfaces.
-The work is part harmony and part dissonance, an ode to man's desire for freedom from restraint co-existing with gravity and the weight of being.
+I have a broad vocabulary of materials, marks, shapes, and forms, that I deliberately allow to encroach and interact, pushing and pulling at the surface.
+The work examines the struggle to find harmony in dissonance and to balance the desire for freedom with the gravity and the weight of being.

 photograph: Lucie Hugary, courtesy Twyla.com